Ryoo Seung-wan: 1998–2004

+2005–2009

+Ryoo returned in 2005 with Crying Fist, starring veteran actor Choi Min-sik, and officially catapulting his brother, Seung-bum into fame.
+The film opened April 1, 2005, competing against Kim Jee-woon's A Bittersweet Life.
+Both got good reviews, but did not fare well at the box office.

 In 2005, Ryoo established Filmmaker R&K with his wife Kang Hye-jeong.

 After the success of 2003's If You Were Me, South Korea's National Commission on Human Rights commissioned a second omnibus film in 2006, If You Were Me 2.
 Five directors — Park Kyung-hee, Jang Jin, Jung Ji-woo, Kim Dong-won and Ryoo — contributed short films on a human rights issue of their choosing.
-Ryoo's short Hey Man! is almost one complete take of a man (Kim Su-yeon) with multiple prejudices that lead him to cast off every one of his "friends" and fellow patrons who are sharing the communal space of a late night restaurant.

-In 2006 Seoul Art Cinema organized a special program "Anatomy of Violence: Ryoo Seung-wan's Action School" wherein Ryoo selected 10 films to screen and discuss with participants, including five of his own works.
+Ryoo's short Hey Man! is about a man (Kim Su-yeon) with multiple prejudices that lead him to abandon his friends and patrons of the restaurant he frequents.
+In 2006, Seoul Art Cinema organized a special program "Anatomy of Violence: Ryoo Seung-wan's Action School" wherein Ryoo selected 10 films to screen and discuss with participants, including five of his own works.
 The program aimed to better understand the art of action filmmaking.

-Waiting to secure funding for his first zombie film Yacha, Ryoo decided to take his friend Jung Doo-hong for another challenge, making one last salute to the pure action flicks he grew up with and gave him his nickname.
-The two had some acting experience, Jung mostly in Ryoo's films and Ryoo with Die Bad, a supporting role in Lee Chang-dong's Oasis, and a couple of cameos in Park Chan-wook films.
-But this was another story: for the first time, Jung and Ryoo would be the stars.
-Produced under CJ Entertainment, The City of Violence is a low-budget HD action film meant to show the potential of the new technology.
-As Ryoo described it, The City of Violence is like a Jackie Chan-style pure action film with characters from a Chang Cheh film in a world similar to that of Roman Polanski's Chinatown.
-The film brings to a final duel the two conflicting philosophies of the longtime partners (the Korean title of the film, Jjakpae, means partner).
-Fantasy and realism, outlandish technique and brutally raw streetfight-style action, combine to form pure cinematic flow.
+Waiting to secure funding for his first zombie film Yacha, Ryoo released The City of Violence, a low-budget HD action film.
+As Ryoo described it as a Jackie Chan-style piece, set in a world similar to Roman Polanski's Chinatown.

 In 2009 Ryoo directed four mini-movies for the Korea Tourism Organization targeted at the Chinese market.
 Each movie tells a story that represents the beauty of Korea's travel locations through four themes: Hallyu (Korean movies and dramas), food, shopping and trendy places to visit like Hongdae or Cheongdam-dong.
 The tourism commercials starred Gao Yuanyuan and Li Guangjie as a Chinese couple, with cameos by Song Seung-heon, Park Hae-jin and Park Eun-hye.

 Then to promote the release of Motorola's new model MOTO Klassic, Ryoo wrote and directed a 22-minute short film starring American-born Japanese martial arts star Kane Kosugi and action choreographer Jung Doo-hong.
 Titled Timeless and set at Jung's stunt school, the mockumentary-style short eschews the use of CGI in fight scenes and advances the return to old school action.